Digital Construction Summit 2019: full programme

 Digital construction from a client perspective: Using technology to support operational efficiencies

 - Andy Smith Partner and senior manager, John Lewis Partnership Property & Development

 The Digital Construction Summit takes place on 15 May 2019, from 830am to 5pm, at: Pinsent Masons Auditorium, 30 Crown Place, London EC2A 4ES.

-For further information about the event, please contact Eva Rugeley: firstname.lastname@example.org or 020 7490 5595.
+For further information and to enquire about the 2020 event, please contact Eva Rugeley: firstname.lastname@example.org or 020 7490 5595